FREQUENTLY ASKED QUESTIONS

 1. My child is (partially) Native American.
 Can California Child Support Services help me get and/or enforce a legal order for support?

 Native American tribes are sovereign nations and have sovereign authority over their people and their territory, which gives them the right to make and obey their own laws.
 Court rulings concerning access to tribal lands and child support matters are included.
 While California Child Support Services does have a relationship with certain tribes and is working to connect with others, there are other tribes that will not allow service of legal documents or enforcement of an order if the parent lives on tribal lands.
-However, California Child Support Services will engage with all parents who should be paying support and attempt to get an appropriate order and enforce on behalf of the person receiving support.
+However, California Child Support Services will work with all parents who should be paying support and attempt to get an appropriate order and enforce on behalf of the person receiving support.
 For more information about tribal nations, visit the National Congress of American Indians (NCAI) website

 2. California Child Support Services helped me open a case against my child’s parent (who lives on tribal lands).
 Why are they having trouble serving the documents and/or enforcing on my child’s behalf?